-Plan Description - The College contributes to the Arkansas Public Employees Retirement System (APERS), a cost-sharing multiple-employer defined benefit pension plan.
-Employees may elect coverage under APERS as a qualified retirement system.
-APERS, administered by a Board of Trustees, provide retirement and disability benefits, annual cost-of-living adjustments, and death benefits to plan members and beneficiaries.
-Benefit provisions are established by State law and can be amended only by the Arkansas General Assembly.
+Plan Description - The APERS plan is a cost-sharing, multiple-employer defined benefit pension plan which covers all State employees who are not covered by another authorized plan.
+The plan was established by the authority of the Arkansas General Assembly with the passage of Act 177 of 1957.
+The costs of administering the plan are paid out of investment earnings.
+The general administration and responsibility for the proper operation of the System is vested in the nine members of the Board of Trustees of the Arkansas Public Employees Retirement System (the Board).
+Membership includes three state and three non-state employees, all appointed by the Governor, and three ex-officio trustees, including the Auditor of the State, the Treasurer of the State and the Director of the Department of Finance and Administration.
 The Arkansas Public Employees Retirement System issues a publicly available financial report that includes financial statements and required supplementary information for APERS.
 The report may be obtained by writing to Arkansas Public Employees Retirement System, One Union National Plaza, 124 W. Capitol, Little Rock, Arkansas 72201 or by calling 1-800-682-7377.